 The U.S. Bureau of Labor Statistics projects strong job growth rate in many sustainability careers, both within the context of traditional engineering disciplines, and specialized areas such as sustainability planning and design, operations management, life cycle/footprint analysis and campus sustainability coordination.
 Renewable energy represents another prosperous field, especially wind power, where specialists can expect a staggering 96% growth in jobs through 2026.
 A master’s degree in this growing field provides students with advanced coursework, research opportunities, and management training to succeed in a variety of career opportunities.

 Prospective students with a bachelor’s degree in engineering or natural sciences are invited to apply.
-The GRE is required for all applicants; waivers for domestic students will be considered on a case-by-case basis.
+The GRE is recommended, but not required.

 The default 30-credit program is course-based (typically 10 classes) plus a required final culminating experience such as a short research paper.
 Thesis and project options are also available based on prior arrangement with a faculty member.